tomstryhn/Active-Directory-Unknown-SID/README.md

 # Active Directory Unknown SID

-Unknown SID, Orphaned SID or Unresolvable SID, all three terms cover the same issue, an issue that many AD Administrators, at some point have encountered and/or are strugling with, not to mention the hassle to get them all removed.
+Unknown SID, Orphaned SID or Unresolvable SID, all three terms cover the same issue, an issue that many AD Administrators, at some point have encountered and/or are struggling with, not to mention the hassle to get them all removed.
 I will with this guide try and cover some of the risks introduced by Unknown SIDs, and supply some code samples and scripts, that might help you mitigating this risk.

 # Table of Contents